Diosmin: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Anti-inflammatory properties: Diosmin has strong anti-inflammatory properties and is effective in treating venous disorders by preventing the generation of inflammatory mediators such as prostaglandins and free radicals.

 Cardiovascular Protection: Oxidative stress, a major factor in cardiovascular disorders, is fought off by diosmin’s antioxidative capabilities.
-Diosmin aids in safeguarding cardiac tissue and blood arteries by scavenging free radicals and lowering lipid peroxidation.
+Diosmin aids in safeguarding cardiac tissue and arteries by scavenging free radicals and lowering lipid peroxidation.

 Health.